From No-Regret to Strategically Robust Learning in Repeated Auctions: Introduction

 \section{Introduction}

-Consider a repeated single-item auction game over $T$ rounds between an auctioneer and $n$ bidders, where each bidder employs a no-regret learning algorithm\footnote{Informally, an algorithm is no-regret if it performs at least as well as the best fixed strategy in hindsight.}, and the auctioneer, knowing bidders' algorithms, strategically chooses the auction format in each round to maximize her cumulative revenue.
-This setting was first studied by~\citet{BMSW18}, motivated by an empirical work of~\citet{NST15} showing that bidder behavior on Microsoft Bing is largely consistent with no-regret learning.
+Consider a repeated single-item auction game over $T$ rounds between an auctioneer and $n$ bidders.
+In each round, each bidder employs a no-regret learning algorithm\footnote{Informally, an algorithm is no-regret if it performs at least as well as the best fixed strategy in hindsight.}, while the auctioneer, knowing the bidders’ algorithms, strategically chooses the auction format to maximize her cumulative revenue.
+This setting was first studied by~\citet{BMSW18}, motivated by an influential work of~\citet{NST15} showing that bidder behavior on Microsoft Bing is largely consistent with no-regret learning.
 This motivation has since been reinforced by the growing adoption of automated bidding agents that employ techniques from no-regret learning~\citep{aggarwal24}.

-\citet{BMSW18} showed that many widely adopted no-regret learning algorithms, e.g., the multiplicative weights update (MWU) algorithm, are susceptible to strategic manipulation: a strategic auctioneer can choose auction formats dynamically to extract the full value of a bidder who adopts these algorithms, leaving the bidder with zero utility (a result extended to multiple bidders by~\citet{CWWZ23}), and moreover, she can obtain a higher average revenue per round than Myerson's optimal auction by simply adjusting reserve prices over time in repeated first-price auctions.
-Their results have motivated the study of strategically robust no-regret learning algorithms that, when adopted by all bidders, cap the auctioneer’s average revenue per round at Myerson’s optimal revenue.
+\citet{BMSW18} showed that many widely adopted no-regret learning algorithms, such as the multiplicative weights update (MWU) algorithm, are susceptible to strategic manipulation: a strategic auctioneer can dynamically choose auction formats to extract the full welfare of a bidder using these algorithms (a result later extended to multiple bidders by~\citet{CWWZ23}), leaving the bidder with zero utility; moreover, the auctioneer can obtain a higher average revenue per round than the revenue of Myerson’s optimal auction by simply adjusting reserve prices in repeated first-price auctions.
+These results motivated the study of \emph{strategically robust} no-regret learning algorithms––algorithms that, when adopted by all bidders, cap the auctioneer’s average revenue per round at Myerson’s optimal revenue.
+Importantly, our focus is on the revenue cap in repeated single-item auctions~\citep{BMSW18,KSS24}; we do not address general non-manipulability in arbitrary normal-form or Bayesian games~\citep{DSS19,MMSS22,RZ24,ACMMSS25}.